 Use Zapier to link MobileMonkey with your email software

-Next up, we’re going to show you a quick little demo of how you can set one of those workflows up to build your email lists using chatbots.
+Next up, we’re going to show you a quick little demo of how you can set up one of those workflows to build an email list using chatbots.

 You possibly have an existing brand voice.
 Even so, you should be tailoring that for chat communication.